 In late 1872, following the re-election of Republican President Grant over challenger, radical newspaperman and Liberal Republican, Horace Greeley, GATH dropped some words that were circulated throughout the country.

 Fred.
 Douglass and Langston are set down in the papers as not loving each other overmuch.
-This Langston is an unreliable, nearly-white fellow, with considerable ability at phrase making and much sense.
+This Langston is an unreliable, nearly-white fellow, with considerable ability at phrase making and not much sense.
 He is ever lasting in search of office, and Douglass, who is a well-ordered man, with a round head, is reported to have gone to President Grant and snubbed Langston’s aspirations.